VoiceMale

-VoiceMale is an all-male a cappella group based out of Brandeis University in Waltham, Massachusetts.
+VoiceMale is a masculine-centered a cappella group based out of Brandeis University in Waltham, Massachusetts.
 Tracks from VoiceMale albums Propeller (2003), Ain't Done Overnight (2006), and Where's the Album?
 (2008) have appeared on the Best of Collegiate A Cappella (BOCA) compilation albums.
 In 2004, VoiceMale also received the award for Best All-Male Album of the Year from the Contemporary A Cappella Society (CASA) for their work on Propeller.

+Founded by Jonathan Berkowitz '97, Joshua Namias '97 and Samrat Chakrabarti '97.